Super Bowl 2022 uniforms: What color jerseys are the Rams, Bengals wearing on Sunday? Why is white important at home? - NBC Sports

-Super Bowl 2022 kicks off on Sunday and the jersey color that each team wears has more significance than you might think.
+Super Bowl 2022 kicks off tomorrow and the jersey color that each team wears has more significance than you may think.
 Keep reading to see why white uniforms have recently had good luck for winning teams in the Super Bowl.
 Plus, don’t forget to watch the Big Game live on Peacock and NBC at 6:00 p.m.
 ET this Sunday.

-RELATED: How to watch Super Bowl 2022: TV, live stream, Peacock info
+RELATED: How to watch Super Bowl 2022: TV channel, live stream, Peacock info

 When Matthew Stafford and the Rams take the field at Super Bowl LVI in their home stadium, they’ll technically be playing as the “road team.”
 Los Angeles will wear white jerseys, gold pants and blue socks.
 The Cincinnati Bengals – the designated home team by virtue of being the AFC representative – opted to wear black jerseys, white pants with white stripes and orange socks.